avary/stoolap/README.md

 # Stoolap

+**NewSQL That Starts Simple!**
 Stoolap is a high-performance, columnar SQL database written in pure Go with zero dependencies.
-It combines OLTP (transaction) and OLAP (analytical) capabilities in a single engine, making it suitable for hybrid transactional/analytical processing (HTAP) workloads.
+It combines OLTP (transaction) and OLAP (analytical) capabilities in a single engine, making it suitable for hybrid transactional/analytical processing (HTAP) workloads with MVCC support.

 ## Key Features